KiranMantha/angular-requirejs/README.md

 # angular-requirejs
-sample application using angularjs and requirejs
+sample application using angularjs and webpack